 Combine water, white vinegar, and glycerin into a glass jar.
 Add essential oil and shake to mix well.
 Lavender and eucalyptus make a great fragrance.
-Use 1/4-1/2 cup depending on laundry load size.
+Use 1/4-1/2 cup depending on the laundry load size.

 The white vinegar will help deodorize the laundry and the vegetable glycerin will soften the fabric.
 Any essential oil you add will give your laundry an added fragrance.
 Use more if you desire a stronger scent to your fabrics.

 To make dryer sheets, use small cotton cloths or cut up an old t-shirt into 5×5 inch squares.
 Place them inside of the fabric softener container to soak and absorb the mixture.
-Wring out the liquid before placing into the dryer.
+Wring out the liquid before placing it into the dryer.
 After the drying load is done, place the dryer sheet back into the container to soak again.

 Cleaning the Living Room

 When I think of cleaning the living room I think of more organization and tidying up but there are several situations where you will need reliable cleaning supplies.
 Here are some eco-friendly DIY cleaning recipes for the living room:

 Dust can be a culprit in nearly every part of the home.
 Use this recipe on various dust-covered surfaces.

 - 2 tsp olive oil